 Morfa Dyffryn nude beach, near Barmouth on the west coast of Wales, was made an official nude beach in 2000 but it has been a clothes free beach by custom since the 1930s.

 They range from families and older couples to young singles.
-The size of the beach and the very mixed crowd makes first time nudists (or naturists as they're called in the UK) feel particularly safe and unselfconscious here.
-Read a few first hand reports to see what we mean.
+The size of the beach and the very mixed crowd makes first-time nudists (or naturists as they're called in the UK) feel particularly safe and unselfconscious here.

 Morfa Dyffryn Nude Beach Essentials